wire report

 What happened

-According to The Guardian’s source item, James Ellroy: ‘It’s satanic to me, the dependency people have on computers’, The outspoken crime novelist talks his provocative new book, his hatred of technology and why the film adaptation of LA Confidential is a ‘turkey’ James Ellroy does not own a computer, his publicist explains, so will a phone interview be OK?
+According to The Guardian’s report, James Ellroy: ‘It’s satanic to me, the dependency people have on computers’, The outspoken crime novelist talks his provocative new book, his hatred of technology and why the film adaptation of LA Confidential is a ‘turkey’ James Ellroy does not own a computer, his publicist explains, so will a phone interview be OK?
 When the self-proclaimed “mad dog of American crime fiction” picks up his landline at the appointed hour, it transpires that he has never owned a mobile phone either.
 Nor sent an email.
 Nor figured out how to turn on his ex-wife Helen Knode’s TV set.
 “Everything is very complex and it’s satanic to me, the dependency that people have on computers,” Ellroy, 78, says cheerfully in a bass baritone drawl from his pad in Denver, Colorado.
 “I don’t engage in internet chat and I understand there’s all this crazy shit on the internet and people with the most outlandish beliefs on God’s green Earth.”
 Continue reading…

 Context